abbyh1/AI-Energy-Prediction-Engine/README.md

 ## 🎯 **Project Highlights**

-**Example:**

-- Developed a machine learning model using `[model type/technique]` to address `[challenge project task]`.
+- Developed three machine learning models to help KPMG use AI models more sustainably.
-- Achieved `[key metric or result]`, demonstrating `[value or impact]` for `[host company]`.
+- Achieved **R² > 0.99**, demonstrating strong predictive performance and business value for KPMG.
-- Generated actionable insights to inform business decisions at `[host company or stakeholders]`.
+- Generated actionable insights to inform business decisions at KPMG.
-- Implemented `[specific methodology]` to address industry constraints or expectations.

 ---

 ## 👩🏽‍💻 **Setup and Installation**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**

-* How to clone the repository
-* How to install dependencies
-* How to set up the environment
-* How to access the dataset(s)
+Follow these steps to run the project in **Google Colab** and reproduce the results.

-* How to run the notebook or scripts
+* Open the Colab notebook [KPMG_1F_AI_ENERGY_Analsysis.ipynb](https://colab.research.google.com/github/abbyh1/AI-Energy-Prediction/blob/main/KPMG_1F_AI_ENERGY_Analsysis.ipynb)

+2. Click **“File → Save a copy in Drive”** to make your own editable copy.

+3. Follow the notebook instructions and run the cells **top to bottom**.

+The notebook installs all required dependencies, loads the dataset, performs EDA, trains the models, and evaluates results automatically.

 ---

 ## 🏗️ **Project Overview**

-**Describe:**

-- How this project is connected to the Break Through Tech AI Program
-- Your AI Studio host company and the project objective and scope
-- The real-world significance of the problem and the potential impact of your work
+*Help KPMG use AI models more strategically
+*Predict and reduce the dollar cost, energy consumption (kWh), and carbon emissions associated with specific AI workloads *Enable "what-if" scenario analysis to help KPMG and its clients select the most cost-effective configuration that meets their performance targets

 ---

 ## 📊 **Data Exploration**

-**You might consider describing the following (as applicable):**

-* The dataset(s) used: origin, format, size, type of data
+* The dataset(s) used: ML.Energy Dataset
 * Data exploration and preprocessing approaches
 * Insights from your Exploratory Data Analysis (EDA)
 * Challenges and assumptions when working with the dataset(s)

-**Potential visualizations to include:**

-* Plots, charts, heatmaps, feature visualizations, sample dataset images

 ---

 ## 🧠 **Model Development**

-**You might consider describing the following (as applicable):**

-* Model(s) used (e.g., CNN with transfer learning, regression models)
+* Model(s) used: Random Forest, XGBoost Regressor, Decision Tree
 * Feature selection and Hyperparameter tuning strategies
 * Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)